 When a let is called, neither player wins the point and the point is simply replayed.

-Calling a let can be confusing to beginner tennis players but we hope that this article will help you get a better understanding of what a Let is, when it is appropriate to call a Let, and who can call a Let in tennis.
+Calling a let can be confusing to beginner tennis players but I hope that this article will help you get a better understanding of what a Let is, when it is appropriate to call a Let, and who can call a Let in tennis.

 Tennis Let Rules